Jumpst3r/breaking-bad-eval-infra/README.md

 # Breaking Bad: How Compilers Break Constant-Time Implementations

 This repository contains the environment and the scripts used in the paper "Breaking Bad: How Compilers Break Constant-Time Implementations".
-For the large sclae evaluateion, we used a kubernetes cluster setup running [argo workflows](https://argoproj.github.io/argo-workflows/).
-For further details, check the large scale analysis section below.
+For the large-scale evaluation, we used a Kubernetes cluster setup running [argo workflows](https://argoproj.github.io/argo-workflows/).
+For further details, check the large-scale analysis section below.

 ## Quickstart